 andre at highlandercenter.org

 André is a native of Knoxville and a graduate of South Doyle High School.
 He began his undergraduate work at Middle Tennessee State University and later transferred to the University of Tennessee.
 His degree is in English Literature.
-He is also the instructor for the Odd Fellows Scholars Program in Knoxville, where he teaches students in grades 7-12 to illustrate Black history in the East Knoxville area through written material and digital storytelling.
+He was the instructor for the Odd Fellows Scholars Program in Knoxville, where he teaches students in grades 7-12 to illustrate Black history in the East Knoxville area through written material and digital storytelling.
 He was the former Assistant to Director at the Beck Cultural Exchange Center and serves as President the 100 Black Men of Greater Knoxville and as Team Leader of Mentors at TN Achieves.
 He is a writer with publications in the Knoxville News Sentinel, Knoxville Writers’ Guild, and various other sources.
 His interest in social justice started as a junior at Middle Tennessee State University.

 Buildings & Grounds Assistant